Looking for a Used Explorer Sport Trac in your area?

 Overall ride and handling have always been a high-point for the Explorer, and it only gets better with the Sport Trac, which honestly could almost be described as a cult vehicle.
 Complaints have come from much the same places as for the Explorer, with non-intuitive ergonomics being at the top of the list.

 by Michael Perkins

-Talk about the 2009 Ford Explorer Sport Trac
+What's your take on the 2009 Ford Explorer Sport Trac?

 Ford Explorer Sport Trac Questions

 How Do I Replace The Passenger Side Power /heatedmirror On A 2009 Sportrac ...

 I need to replace a damaged passenger side mirror (power/heated) on my 2009 Sportrac.
 How do I get at the bolts to remove and replace?
 Thanks